 To use WordPress as your main website, install the platform in the “root” folder of your domain name (i.e. www.mydomainname.com).

 If you have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder whatever you want).

 If you already have a website that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.

 - mydomainname.com – goes to your existing website

 - myotherdomain.com – goes to your WordPress blog

 Once you have set up your WordPress site, the next step is to configure its internal settings.
-This step is addressed in the next article in the series.
+This step is explained in the next article in the series.

-This tutorial is part of an tutorial series designed to help you learn how to grow your business online cost-effectively with a WordPress-driven website and proven online marketing strategies.
+This article is part of a comprehensive series of articles aimed at helping you learn how to grow your business online with a WordPress-driven website and proven marketing strategies that are easy to implement.